aws/aws-lambda-go/events/README_LambdaTargetGroupEvents.md

 # Sample Function

-The following is a sample class and Lambda function that receives Amazon Lambda Target Group event as an input, writes some of the incoming data to CloudWatch Logs, and responds with a 200 status and the same body as the request.
+The following is a sample class and Lambda function that receives AWS Lambda Target Group event as an input, writes some of the incoming data to CloudWatch Logs, and responds with a 200 status and the same body as the request.
 (Note that by default anything written to Console will be logged as CloudWatch Logs events.)

 ```go